mariusc/Contributing-Guidelines/README.md

  * **Business** - They help the typical developer to understand how to run his/her business.
 This could be related to the App store ecosystem, to how-to run your business as an indie dev, etc.
  * **Videos & Slides** - Self explanatory
  * **Indie Apps** - Since it's quite difficult (or expensive) for the typical Indie dev to market his/her app, we reserve this section for those awesome people.
+ * In case the article is really good, and doesn't fit in any of the above sections, we will open a new section just for it.

 If you would like to fix a typo/link for the current or passed week:

+* Send a Pull Request